It’s always hard to rent a car in a foreign country, where we usually don’t know the language, the legal system and

 Fortunately, I am here to help you to book a car in Porto and avoid hidden costs (extra insurances that you don’t really need, etc) on the way 😉

 3. Use a price aggregator like AutoEurope to get the better deals

-I personally like to use AutoEurope as I find these websites very user friendly.
+I personally like to use AutoEurope as I find the website very user friendly.
 You can filter the final results according to Supplier Rating & Location, Special Features (if you are coming from North America you might want to check the Automatic Transmission option as most of the cars in Portugal are manual ones), Deposit at Pick Up (if you don’t want too much money being locked on your credit card!), etc.

 4. Decide where to rent a car in Porto